Yum1ng/ECE180-Assignment3/README.md

 #### The SFInterval Class

-Date intervals are used to determine the calendrical distance bewteen two calendrical classes.
+Date intervals are used to determine the calendrical distance between two calendrical classes.
 SFTime, SFDate and SFDateTime all offer a conversion operator that returns an SFInterval.
 For `SFTime` classes, only time relevant properties are set (h,min,sec).
 For `SFDate` class, only date-relevant properties are set (m,d,y).
 For `SFDateTime` instances, date and time properties are all set.

 ```
 class SFInterval {